Pythm/ad-Lightwand/info.md

 ```

 ## Automating lights
-Setting up automation is configured by time with a state and/or light data.
+Setting up automation is configured by time with a state and/or light data or use [Adaptive Lighting ](https://github.com/basnijholt/adaptive-lighting/tree/main) custom component to control the brightness and color control.

 ### Defining times
 Automations contains a set of times for each set of light and is activated with mode 'normal'.
 If you only want lux control on/off, you do not need to set up any time automations.